 Much of the problem here is the definition of “cult,” which often seems to mean not much more than “small religion, weird beliefs, strict rules.”
 If you are a large religion, your beliefs become less weird, and if you practice them strictly you are a “monk,” or “deeply religious,” not a brainwashed cultist.
 So, much of it has to do with scale.

 Still, there can be cultish elements in religion.
 As I read about them in relation to Scientology they struck me as things to be avoided by sensible people, even dangerous.
-So, Rebecca and I formulated the Scientology Rule, also know as “Don’t Be Cultish!”
+So I formulated the Scientology Rule, also know as “Don’t Be Cultish!”
 Briefly it is:

-If your religious behaviours are such that if practiced by a Scientologist and observed by you would seem cultish, reevaluate them pronto!
+If your religious behaviours are such that if practised by a Scientologist and observed by you would seem cultish, re-evaluate them pronto!
 The best way to imagine this is to place our behaviours in the context of Scientology.
 Here are some examples:

 - Scientologist pays 10% of his income to the church because he sincerely believes his church worthy of support.
 (Not cultish.)